itinua/itinua.github.io/_posts/[a1] Работа с иностранными компаниями/2020-09-10-foreigners-in-ukraine-2020.md

 Some of the above violations will be reduced according to described above temporary measures implied by government of Ukraine.

-*Our team of lawyers is ready to assist your business regarding of proper documenting of foreign citizens staying in Ukraine.*
+*Our team of lawyers is ready to assist your business regarding of proper documenting of foreign citizens staying in Ukraine.
+We assist to make proper invitation to technical specialists, doing work in Ukraine*